learn-co-students/110920-linear-regression-checkpoint/README.md

-## 4) Do we have any statistically significant coefficients?
-If the answer is yes, list them below.
+## 4) For each coefficient:

+### - Conclude whether it's statisitically significant

+### - State how you came to that conclusion

-Interpret how these results relate to your answer for Question 2
+## Interpret how these results relate to your answer for Question 2

 ```python